knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 default, `horizontal` is used.
 When you add your own custom form theme, you need to include `horizontal` or `vertical`... to keep using it.

-Ok... let kick the tires!
+Ok... let's kick the tires!
 Close the profiler and refresh.
 Ahhhhhhh!

 > Unrecognized option "form_themes" under "easy_admin.design"